hello-ldf/opensips-softswitch-ce/README.md

 - `MYSQL_DATABASE`: database name for OpenSIPS
 - `MYSQL_USER`: database user for OpenSIPS
 - `MYSQL_PASSWORD`: password for OpenSIPS database user
-- `CP_IP`: IP address of the Opensips-CP container
+- `CP_IP`: IP address of the OpenSIPS-CP container
 - `RTPPROXY_IP`: IP address of the RTPProxy container
 - `RTPPROXY_PORT`: listening port for RTPProxy
 - `MINPORT`: minimum of the port range for RTPProxy